The following article was featured in Facility Perspectives magazine.

 For facilities managers, BIM offers the opportunity to revolutionise the entire building lifecycle by providing an uninterrupted flow of knowledge from construction to operation.
 From the outset, FM’s are provided with an accurate, complete record of every building component.
 Details such as materials, asset models, components, warranty data, serial numbers and assemblies are accessible from 2D and 3D BIM models.

 Historically, these BIM models, created in computer aided design (CAD) software required a specialist knowledge, outside that of most FM professionals, in order to interpret the complex data structures.
-Computerised maintenance management software (CMMS) is now unlocking this information for facilities managers, by bridging the gap between the raw BIM data and day-to-day maintenance operations.
+Computer aided facilities management (CAFM) software is now unlocking this information for facilities managers, by bridging the gap between the raw BIM data and day-to-day maintenance operations.

-Two-way integration between BIM and CMMS software allows updates to building attributes or assets to be made within the CMMS system and updated in the BIM model, or vice versa, maintaining an accurate, real-time virtual representation of the facility on an ongoing basis.
+Two-way integration between BIM and CAFM software allows updates to building attributes or assets to be made within the CAFM system and updated in the BIM model, or vice versa, maintaining an accurate, real-time virtual representation of the facility on an ongoing basis.

 For the facilities team, having this level of information in a digital format dramatically increases operational efficiency.
 By being able to access, at the click of a button, the exact location and specification of a building’s assets, maintenance regimes can be efficiently scheduled and equipment downtime reduced.
 The availability of accurate BIM data eliminates hours of unnecessary investigation or guesswork which may otherwise be required to keep a building operating efficiently.